AdobeDocs/uxp-indesign/src/pages/server/guides/index.md

 3. Execute the script in IDS.
 4. Open and view the document with InDesign.

+Congratulations!
+You have now created your first InDesign Server script.
+Below goes over how to add more features to it.

-## Adding featured to your first script
+## Adding features to your Hello World InDesign Server Script
 Next, we create a script that creates another "Hello World" document.
 Our second script will do the following:

 * Use a function to get the page dimensions and page margins of a document.